 At REACHLaw, we support your company to create a proper authorisation strategy by assessing the relevance of your SVHCs for your business and by analyzing the risks associated to them.
 Also, we help you to meassure the impacts of the SVHCs not only in your company, but also in the economy and in your business sector.

-Furthermore, REACHLaw supports you with the Public consultations and RMOA phases by providing the right information, at the right time, to the right counter-parties and with the right strategy.
-In fact, REACHLaw has been strategic advisor for a number of advocacy projects.
+Furthermore, REACHLaw supports you with the Public Consultations and RMOA phases by providing you with the right information, at the right time, to the right counter-parties and with the right strategy.
+In fact, REACHLaw has been a strategic advisor for a number of advocacy projects.

 Who can apply for authorisation?

-Manufacturers, importers and downstream users can apply an hold authorisations for their own uses or for uses down their supply chain.
+Manufacturers, importers, Only Representatives and downstream users can apply and hold authorisations for their own uses or for uses down their supply chain.
 It is important to note that the rules regarding who can can be the authorisation holder may have the potential to cause supply disruptions if there are missing links along the supply chain.

 What makes an application succesful?